anushrav/okta_dev_challenge/README.md

 5. To start the application run `python3 main.py` from the root directory of the project.
    Navigate to `http://localhost:8080/` to view the homepage.
-If configured correctly, the application will allow your users and admins to login securely.
+If configured correctly, the application shoudl open the welcome page.
+Users and Admins can now login securely from this page.

 ## Notes: